Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Database Description

 \subsubsection{AIS Data}

 In this study, AIS data were employed primarily for geographically labeling the DAS data, providing ground-truth vessel positions, which are essential for both training and evaluation purposes~\cite{emmens2021promisesAIS}.
 The raw AIS data, provided by the cable owner, included Maritime Mobile Service Identity (MMSI) numbers, UTC timestamps, vessel positions (longitude and latitude), course, speed, and heading for 745 unique vessels, totaling 64,417 reported positions.
 We further augmented this dataset by web-scraping static vessel information (name, IMO number, type, dimensions, tonnage), although dynamic details like navigational status and draught were unavailable.
-Analysis of vessel types revealed 45 distinct categories, with cargo ships being the most prevalent in the monitored area, alongside notable presences of fishing vessels and tugs (see Table~\ref{tab:vessel-stats-number-per-type} for detailed statistics).
+Analysis of vessel types revealed 45 distinct categories, with cargo ships being the most prevalent in the monitored area, alongside notable presences of fishing vessels and tugs (see Table~\ref{tab:vessel-stats-number-per-type} for detailed statistics, extracted from the cable owner raw AIS data).